Kiflw/DualBootIssue/README.md

 ## 1. Boot into your Live USB image.

 I used Ubuntu 24.04.
-Just have it at try.
+Just use `Try or Install Ubuntu`.
 Do not install, of course.

+Ubuntu (safe graphics) also works, in case you're using an Nvidia GPU.

+(You CAN type the `nvidia-drm.modeset=1`, `nouveau.modeset=0`, `nomodeset` stuff so that your gpu can boot the live iso, but I just prefer the (safe graphics) method now.)

 ## 2. Mounting your Linux filesystem and EFI partition.